 During pregnancy , calcium is necessary for the formation and development of the fetus's skeleton, teeth and nails, as well as for the proper functioning of muscles and the nervous system.

-Calcium also helps maintain good blood pressure during pregnancy and reduce the risk of preeclampsia (hypertension during pregnancy).
+Calcium also helps maintain good blood pressure during pregnancy and reduce the risk of preeclampsia (high blood pressure during pregnancy).

-The mother's daily calcium needs are increased by 30% from the 3rd month until delivery.
+The mother's daily calcium needs increase by 30% from the 3rd month until delivery.

-This represents approximately 0.5 g of extra calcium to be absorbed into the bloodstream each day.
-(Approximately 1.5 g in total)
+This represents about 0.5 g of additional calcium to be absorbed into the blood each day.
+(About 1.5 g in total)

 The risk of calcium deficiency in pregnant women

-When the pregnant woman's diet in calcium is not sufficient, the body will draw directly from the mother's bone reserves for the ossification of the fetus.
+When the pregnant woman's diet is insufficient in calcium, the body will draw directly on the mother's bone reserves for the ossification of the fetus.

-This obviously results in a weakening of the mother's bones generally, without immediate consequences but which creates a favorable environment for osteoporosis later.
+This obviously results in a weakening of the mother's bones, generally without immediate consequences but which creates a favorable environment for osteoporosis later on.

-Although cases of osteoporosis during pregnancy remain very rare, a drop in bone density during pregnancy (and breastfeeding) is frequently observed.
-This tends to confirm lack of dietary calcium intake, amplified by hormonal variations which disrupt its metabolism.
+While cases of osteoporosis during pregnancy remain very rare, a decrease in bone density during pregnancy (and breastfeeding) is frequently observed.
+This tends to confirm a lack of dietary calcium intake, amplified by hormonal variations that disrupt its metabolism.

 Food sources of calcium for pregnant women are well known.
 Here are the main ones:

-• Dairy products: Milk, yogurt and cheese are excellent sources of calcium for mom.
-After birth, breast or infant milk is obviously the main source of calcium for babies.
+- Dairy Products: Milk, yogurt, and cheese are excellent sources of calcium for mothers.
+After birth, breast milk or formula is obviously the main source of calcium for babies.

-• Green Vegetables: Dark leafy green vegetables like broccoli, kale and spinach.
-Be careful though, calcium is soluble in the cooking water, be sure to salt it sufficiently to limit losses by osmosis or ideally favor steam cooking.
+- Green vegetables: Dark leafy greens like broccoli, kale, and spinach.
+Be careful, though, as calcium is soluble in cooking water, so make sure to add enough salt to limit losses through osmosis, or ideally, steam them.

 For vegan mothers, the recent European ban on calcium supplementation in organic plant-based milks obviously complicates the proper coverage of needs.

-You should also remember to consume water rich in Calcium, choose the right source!
-Water intake can easily cover 25 to 30% of daily needs.
+You should also remember to drink water rich in calcium; choose the right source!
+Water intake can easily cover 25 to 30% of your daily needs.

-It is always relevant to have your daily calcium intake assessed by a nutritionist or dietitian for this important period for the mother and her baby.
+It is always relevant to have your daily calcium intake assessed by a nutritionist or dietitian during this important period for mother and baby.

 Iron in pregnant women

-Iron is an essential mineral for the health of the body, particularly for the formation of red blood cells and the transport of oxygen.
+Iron is an essential mineral for the body's health, particularly for the formation of red blood cells and the transport of oxygen.
 During pregnancy, a woman's iron needs increase , making it an essential mineral for this period.

 The role of iron during pregnancy

-Iron is necessary for the formation of red blood cells that carry oxygen throughout the body.
+Iron is needed for the formation of red blood cells that carry oxygen around the body.

-Its role is to capture oxygen in the pulmonary alveoli and deliver it to all the cells of the body.
-Without Iron, asphyxiation is immediate.
+Its role is to capture oxygen in the pulmonary alveoli and deliver it to all the cells in the body.
+Without iron, asphyxiation is immediate.

 Iron requirements during pregnancy

-During pregnancy, the mother shares her blood with the future baby , which is why pregnant women need more iron, because their blood volume increases, in proportion to the weight of the fetus.
+During pregnancy, the mother shares her blood with the unborn baby , which is why pregnant women need more iron, as their blood volume increases, proportionally to the weight of the fetus.

-And at birth, it transmits part of it to the baby.
-The baby's iron reserves at birth cover his needs for the first months of his life (from approximately 3 to 6 months)
+And at birth, she passes some of it on to the baby.
+The baby's iron reserves at birth cover its needs for the first few months of life (from about 3 to 6 months).

-Adequate iron intake reduces the risk of premature birth, low birth weight babies and early newborn mortality.
+Adequate iron intake reduces the risk of premature delivery, low birth weight babies, and early newborn mortality.

 Note that iron is normally well recycled by the body.
-Consequently, supplementation needs concern almost exclusively the compensation of menstrual blood loss and pregnancy (and the optimization of aerobic efforts for sports mothers).
+Therefore, supplementation needs are almost exclusively concerned with compensating for menstrual blood loss and pregnancy (and optimizing aerobic efforts for athletic mothers).

 Iron deficiency can cause anemia .
-It can cause fatigue and more rapid shortness of breath during exercise due to lack of oxygen for the target organs.
+It can cause fatigue and faster shortness of breath during exercise due to a lack of oxygen to target organs.

-Women who have closely spaced or multiple pregnancies are at greater risk of iron deficiency if they do not compensate for these losses.
+Women who have closely spaced or multiple pregnancies are at greater risk of iron deficiency if they do not replace these losses.

-Those who have a diet low in heme iron (majority plant-based or flexitarian diets) are also more likely to have an iron level that is too low because iron from plants is less well absorbed: supplementation is required over longer periods.
+Those who have a diet low in heme iron (mostly plant-based or flexitarian diets) are also more likely to have low iron levels because iron from plants is less well absorbed: supplementation is required over longer periods.

-It is important to carefully estimate the mother's iron reserves from the first months of pregnancy; recovery to a correct blood level is often slow.
+It is important to properly assess the mother's iron reserves from the first months of pregnancy, as regaining a correct blood level is often slow.

-In all cases, Iron must be the subject of particular vigilance during pregnancy.
+In any case, iron must be the subject of particular vigilance during pregnancy.

 Food sources of iron

-It is important to note that vitamin C, B9 and A help with iron absorption.
+It is important to note that vitamins C, B9 and A aid in iron absorption.

 Iodine during pregnancy